Art & Architecture Programme

 Anthea Hamilton (artist, London)

-Sam Jacobs (architect, London)
+Sam Jacob (architect, London)

 Ralph Rugoff (curator, Venice Biennale 2019)

-Performing Architecture: Liz Diller discusses The Shed
+Performing Architecture: Elizabeth Diller discusses The Shed

-Closing Keynote: Learning from Nature: Sou Fujimoto
+Closing Keynote: Between Nature and Architecture: Sou Fujimoto

 *Timings and content are subject to change